A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes

 \section{Acknowledgments}

-We gratefully acknowledge the participants for taking part in the OPAL study, the larger OPAL study team, and the SEARCH collaboration.
-We also thank Dr. Diane Havlir and Dr. Maya L. Petersen, who together with Dr. Moses R. Kamya are the MPIs of the SEARCH collaboration.
+We gratefully acknowledge the participants and communities for taking part in the OPAL study.
+We also gratefully acknowledge the larger OPAL study team and the SEARCH collaboration.
+We thank Dr. Diane Havlir and Dr. Maya L. Petersen, who together with Dr. Moses R. Kamya are the MPIs of the SEARCH collaboration.
 We finally thank Dr. Mark van der Laan for his advice on this work.